hmcts/opal-frontend/src/app/components/govuk/govuk-radio/govuk-radios-conditional/readme.md

 ---

-This `README.md` provides an overview of the `govuk-radios-conditional` component and explains how to use it for displaying conditional content based on radio button selections【213†source】.
+This `README.md` provides an overview of the `govuk-radios-conditional` component and explains how to use it for displaying conditional content based on radio button selections.